-Why it is important: Although we do everything we can to help communities and businesses reduce the likelihood of having a fire or other emergency, when they do occur we need to rescue those in danger or at risk of harm.
+Why it is important: Although we do everything we can to help communities and businesses reduce the likelihood of having a fire or other emergency, when they do occur we need to be ready to rescue those in danger or at risk of harm.

 How we performed: In the last year we have rescued 2,028 people from fires and other emergencies.
-Our emergency call control staff ensure fire appliances respond quickly to the right location, as well as providing lifesaving advice to those trapped in a fire or involved in another emergency.
+Control staff at NWFC handle all our emergency calls.
+They ensure fire appliances respond quickly to the right location, as well as providing lifesaving advice to those trapped in a fire or involved in another emergency.